gavinclive/vue2-editor/README.md

 # Vue2Editor

-> An easy-to-use but yet powerful and customizable rich text editor powered by Quill.js and Vue.js
+> An easy-to-use but yet powerful and customizable rich text editor powered by Quill.js and Vue.js.
+This is forked from the real vue2-editor.
+I only bump up Quill version to 2.0.0-dev.3 for supporting table pasting.
+All credits to the real author.

 <p align="center">
   <a href="https://www.vue2editor.com/">